embeddedgo/embeddedgo.github.io/_posts/2024-01-01-go_http_server_on_teensy4.md

 ![Connections]({{site.baseurl}}/images/go_http_server_on_teensy4/connections.jpg)

-Because of the limited power capabilities of the Teensy 3V pin (250 mA) and rather long connections our ESP-01S module requires a slight hardware modification.
+Because of the limited power capabilities of the Teensy 3V pin (250 mA) and rather long connections the ESP-01S module requires a slight hardware modification.

 The simplest way to meet the momentary power demand of ESP8266 is to store the energy in the properly sized decoupling capacitor.
 A 100 µF low-ESR electrolytic capacitor between GND and 3V3 should be just right.